 The Company grants stock-based compensation awards as an incentive for employees and directors to contribute to the Company's long-term success.
 The Company currently awards stock-settled stock appreciation rights, service-based and performance-based restricted stock units, and common stock equivalents.
-At March 31, 2014, the Company had 5.8 million shares of its common stock, par value \$.0005 per share (the "Common Stock"), available for awards of stock-based compensation under its 2003 Long-Term Incentive Plan.
+On May 29, 2014, the Company's shareholders approved the 2014 Long-Term Incentive Plan (the "2014 Plan") which replaces the 2003 Long-Term Incentive Plan (the "2003 Plan").
+All 5.8 million shares remaining available under the 2003 Plan were transferred to the 2014 Plan, and an additional 2.2 million shares were made available for awards under the 2014 Plan, for a total availability of 8.0 million shares.
+At September 30, 2014, the Company had a total of 7.96 million shares of its common stock, par value \$.0005 per share (the "Common Stock"), remaining available for awards of stock-based compensation under its 2014 Plan.